Lindenhof hill: Modern public park

-In August 1526, guests from St. Gallen were invited by the city councils and all the Guilds of Zürich for a dinner.
-The attendees of this dinner included Ulrich Zwingli, the prominent Zürich cleric; Leo Jud; Konrad Pelikan; Friedrich Myconius; and the Kappel abbey's abbot.
+In August 1526, guests from St. Gallen were invited by the city councils and all the Guilds of Zurich for a dinner.
+The attendees of this dinner included Ulrich Zwingli, the prominent Zurich cleric; Leo Jud; Konrad Pelikan; Friedrich Myconius; and the Kappel abbey's abbot.

 The Hedwig Fountain (1688) was sculpted by Gustav Siber.
-It depicts the legend of the siege of Zürich in 1292 with a helmeted sculpture of the leader of the Zürich women.
+It depicts the legend of the siege of Zurich in 1292 with a helmeted sculpture of the leader of the Zurich women.
 Under baroque influence, Lindenhof was converted in 1780 to a strictly geometrical park.

 1851, the Masonic lodge Modestia cum Libertate (M.c.L.) bought the Paradies building and converted it into a lodge building with distinctive gables.
 At this time, coins, stove tiles and other artefacts from the Roman and medieval times were found.
 1865, severe storm damage resulted in a redesign: Instead of Lime trees, the park was dominated for some years by chestnut and acacia trees.
 The redesign was not accepted by the population, and in 1900, Lindenhof Square was given its present appearance.

 Today, there are numerous public events and festivals in addition to the historical guild dinner.
 The Square is also a tourist attraction.
 Cars are not allowed in the narrow streets to the Lindenhof.